n44h/TimeSync/README.md

 ### How TimeSync works:

-The start and end points of each timeframe are normalized to UTC +00:00 time.
+The start and end times of each timeframe are normalized to UTC +00:00 time.

-Then, the latest normalized start point is taken as the start point of the shared timeframe.
+The latest normalized start time is taken as the start time of the common timeframe.
-Similarly, the earliest normalized end point is taken as the end point of the shared timeframe.
+Similarly, the earliest normalized end time is taken as the end time of the common timeframe.

 A timeframe is one continuous period of time and cannot include breaks or intervals.